MariusArhaug/ThreadServer/README.md

 $ make run
 ```

-> compiles as before but also runs the binary.
+> compiles as before but also runs the binary with the environment variables defined earler, if these are not defined this rule will not work.